 - Apply for a credit card and debit card that can be used abroad or check with your current banking company to notify them of your travel plans.

 - Choose classes and meet with your academic advisor or departmental office about substitution of classes.

 - Fill out a Substitution Form for each course you plan to take abroad and substitute for Truman course credit.
 You will turn this in when you return.

-- Talk to your advisor about registration for the semester after you return.
+- Talk to your academic advisor about registration for the semester after you return.

-- Visit the Residential Living Office before you leave if you plan to live on campus the semester after you study abroad.
+- Visit the Residential Life Office before you leave if you plan to live on campus the semester after you study abroad.

 - Make arrangements with your landlord and roommates before you leave if you are living off campus.

 - Check with the Financial Aid Office if you need financial assistance.

 - Check with your doctor and the Center for Disease Control (www.cdc.gov) for possible health concerns in your host country and to determine if you need inoculations.

 - Update your email address and permanent mailing address with the Center for International Education Abroad.

 - Buy plane tickets to your host country and back to the U.S.